Ganesh Restaurant Karol Bagh, 2298, Gurudwara Road Chowk, Karol Bagh, New Delhi Review

-Ganesh Restaurant was setup by late Hari Chand popularly known as Ganeshi.
-Back then the fried fish being the most popular on the menu, he was also called Ganeshi Macchiwala.
+Ganesh Restaurant was set up by late Hari Chand popularly known as Ganeshi.
+Back then the fried fish was the most popular on the menu, he was also called Ganeshi Macchiwala.
 He was also known not to use ladles to scop out the frying fish, instead, he used to dish out the fish by dipping his hands in boiling oil.
 I have known the food at this joint historically and contemporarily and it is still outstanding.
-Essentially, a non vegetarian’s delight, the place excels itself in all types of meat dishes be it be fish, chicken, or mutton; kebabs or curries.
+Essentially, a non-vegetarian’s delight, the place excels itself in all types of meat dishes be it be fish, chicken, or mutton; kebabs or curries.

 Since our work was over we decided to lunch at Ganesh even though it was beyond lunchtime.
-To my surprise the chutney was still as good and the seekh kebabs as yum.
+To my surprise, the chutney was still as good and the seekh kebabs as yum.
 In fact, I really wish Ganesh starts selling his seekh kebabs raw for takeaways.
-I am so ready to buy them by kilo and cook them at home.
+I am so ready to buy them by the kilo and cook them at home in Gurgaon.
 The first two items arrived at the table with almost no delay, so that is good service.
 Because we were really hungry, we literally tore into the seekh kebabs and tandoori fish.

 Finally, the chicken korma was on the table with crispy tandoori naans.
 The korma totally ceased to impress me, though Rajat & I still polished it off hungrily.
 And this was Rajat’s second lunch.
 The chicken korma was floating in a huge amount of oil, therefore a total put off.
 What I drained out from the container was enough to cook food for an entire battalion.
 The korma had no fragrance and the chicken was a bit pale.
 If the proprietors may have been telepathic and read my mind I am sure chicken may have got a bonus feed of vitamins and fat.